MA in Literature and Creative Writing

 This method is well adapted to thinking in both creative and critical ways.
-By connecting creative writing practice to ideas and creative work from across the arts and sciences, we offer students the opportunity to think across creative, critical and disciplinary categories.
-The MA in Cultural and Creative Practice mixes units related to writing and aesthetic practice with the opportunity to work with some of Australia's leading writers, editors and critics in developing creative or critical work.
+The MA in Literature and Creative Writing mixes units related to writing and aesthetic practice with the opportunity to work with some of Australia's leading writers, editors and critics in developing creative or critical work.

-Below is a brief outline of the units that make-up the MA in Cultural and Creative Practice in 2013.
+Below is a brief outline of the units that make-up the MA in Literature and Creative Writing in 2016.
 Find out more by following the links in the unit titles.

-Word (awkwardness): examines the theme of 'Awkwardness' in Australian Literature.
+Word (Literary Traditions): examines the theme of 'Awkwardness' in Australian Literature.
 Taught by Ivor Indyk.

-Idea (time): This unit explores some of the creative, philosophical and social dimensions of time.
+Idea (Conceiving Experience): This unit explores some of the creative, philosophical and social dimensions of time.
 Taught by Gail Jones.

-Display (soundings): will examine the relationship between text and sound, literature and music.
+Display (Sounds, Images, Texts): will examine the relationship between text and sound, literature and music.
 Taught by Hazel Smith.

-Research Workshop: A unit in which students, led by Consortium staff, will workshop ideas from their final project
+Applied Practice in Literature and Creative Writing: A unit in which students, led by Centre staff, will workshop ideas from their final project

 Masters Project: provides the opportunity for students to undertake a major research project in a selected area under academic supervision.
 Students are allocated an experienced supervisor in their field of study.

 Students can choose to complete three units (one semester long skilling unit and two intensive units) in order to graduate with a Graduate Certificate (something that is particularly beneficial for high school or primary school teachers currently working and looking to upgrade their qualifications as teachers of literature and creative writing).
 One semester full time or part time equivalent.

 Students can choose to complete the full six first year course work units without doing the second year research project, in which case they will graduate with a Graduate Diploma.
 One year full time or part time equivalent.